Coffee Grind Size ChartLast updated on 5/02/2022

 4. Medium Ground Coffee

 Medium coffee grounds resemble regular sand.
-This middle-of-the-road consistency rarely leads to either over- or under-extraction.
-Grinding medium ground coffee beans is the least involved way to achieve balanced extraction.
+Their middle-of-the-road consistency rarely leads to either over or under extraction.
+Grinding medium-ground coffee beans is the least involved way to achieve a delicious cup of coffee.

-While medium ground coffee’s flavor payoff is lower than other grounds, it is a good option for restaurants that don’t specialize in coffee but want to offer balanced brews to accompany their dessert.
+While its flavor payoff is lower than other grind consistencies, medium ground coffee is a good option for restaurants that do not specialize in coffee but want to offer delicious coffee that enhances their menu.

 Medium Ground Coffee Uses: